A generalization of Schur-Weyl duality with applications in quantum estimation: Cost function

-This figure of merit is clearly a functional of $p_M(\vec{s}_{\text{est}}| \vec{S}~=~\vec{s})$.
-Because this can be defined in terms of the probability measure $q_M(\text{d}\vec{s}_{\text{est}}|\vec{S}\in \vec{\Delta})$, the figure of merit can be considered a functional of the latter and hence the condition of corollary~\ref{corollary:main} applies.
+where $S$ is the random variable defined by the function $\mathfrak{s}$ acting on the random state $\rho$ and $p(S)$ is the density of random variable $S$ relative to $dS$.
+So this figure of merit is clearly a functional of $q_{M}(dS_{\text{est}}|dS)$ and hence the condition of corollary~\ref{corollary:main} applies.
 It follows that if the problem has gauge symmetry $G_{\mathcal{A}}$ and satisfies the assumptions of theorem~\ref{Thm-main-generalized} (or theorem~\ref{Thm-main-chann}), then the optimal estimation can be achieved with POVMs restricted to $\mathcal{A}^{\otimes n}$.